-The KLA built training camps and bases in north-eastern Albania, even establishing its own military academy (Akademia e Ardhshme Ushtarake) where Albanian former Yugoslav Army officers trained new recruits.
-The primary proper KLA training camps were situated in the Republic of Albania, in Labinot, near Tirana, in Tropojė, Kukės and Bajram Curri near the Yugoslav-Albanian border.
+The KLA built and made use of training camps and bases in north-eastern Albania, even establishing its own military academy (Akademia e Ardhshme Ushtarake) where Albanian and former Yugoslav Army officers trained new recruits.
+The primary proper KLA training camps were situated in the Republic of Albania, in Labinot, near Tirana, in Tropojė, Kukės and Bajram-Curri near the Yugoslav-Albanian border.

 The KLA continued to rely principally on small arms but expanded its arsenal to include SA-7 and FIM-92 Stinger shoulder-launched anti-aircraft missiles, as well as light artillery such as mortars.

 KLA's war strategy at this phase consisted of a political and a military branch.
-The political strategy evolved around the concept of mobilizing and making the people aware for the fight against the Yugoslav occupation as the only solution to freedom, while securing international support and convincing the international factor for the justness of this war.
+The political strategy evolved around the concept of mobilizing and raising awareness for the fight against the Yugoslav occupation as the only solution to freedom, while ensuring international support and convincing the international factor for the justness of this war.

 It was during this phase that the "special" war accusations as a “terrorist" organization, or as a “Marxist-Leninist” revolutionary movement or as “fundamental Islamic” organization towards KLA were internationally rebutted and the truth about the army's goals, actions and structure was conveyed to the international public.